astrapi69/die-jaeger-und-die-gejagten/manuscript/chapters/02-chapter.md

 ## 12:34 p.m. local time

-Miriam Košová hid thirteen children in the school library and prayed that the barricade in front of the door would hold.
+Miriam Košová huddled in the school library with thirteen children, praying the barricade would hold.

-She heard footsteps in the corridor outside.
-Slowly.
-Methodically.
-The footsteps of her colleagues, school by school, searching classroom by classroom.
+Outside, footsteps echoed down the hallway.
+Slow.
+Measured.
+Her colleagues — searching room by room.

-It had started during the second lesson.
-Miriam was teaching history - the Velvet Revolution, Hope and Change - when Mr. Novák, the math teacher, stormed into the classroom.
+It had started during second period.
+Miriam had been teaching history — the Velvet Revolution, hope, change — when Mr. Novák, the math teacher, burst in.

-Without a word, he had grabbed Anna, a ten-year-old girl in the front row, and thrown her against the wall.
+Without a word, he grabbed Anna, a ten-year-old girl in the front row, and threw her against the wall.

-"Mr. Novák!"
-Miriam had jumped up.
-"What are you doing?"
+“Mr. Novák!”
+Miriam jumped up.
+“What are you doing?!”

-He had looked at her with eyes that were not his.
-Eyes that flickered like faulty light bulbs.
-Then he had smiled.
+He turned to her with eyes that didn’t belong to him.
+Flickering like faulty lights.
+Then he smiled.

-"Lessons," he had said.
-"I teach them what pain means."
+“Lessons,” he said.
+“I’m teaching them what pain means.”

+She hit the emergency alarm.
+But the emergency never came.

+More teachers arrived instead.
-Miriam had pressed the emergency button, but there had been no emergency as planned.
-Instead, more teachers had had turned up.
-All with the same flickering gaze.
-All with the same hungry smiles.
+All with flickering eyes.
+All with hungry smiles.

-She had gathered as many children as she could and ran to the library.
-The safest place she knew.
+She gathered as many kids as she could and fled to the library.
-Books as a barricade, knowledge as protection.
+Books as walls.
+Knowledge as shield.

-But it wouldn't be enough.
+But it wouldn’t be enough.

-"Mrs. Košová," whispered Tomáš, an eight-year-old boy with big eyes.
-"Why have the teachers become so angry?"
+“Miss Košová,” whispered Tomáš, a wide-eyed eight-year-old.
+“Why are the teachers being so mean?”

+She crouched beside him.
-Miriam squatted down next to him.
-How do you explain to a child that the world had gone mad?
-That the people they trusted had become monsters?
+How do you explain to a child that the world has gone mad?

-"Sometimes," she said quietly, "people are sick.
-But not in their bodies.
-In their..." she tapped her forehead. forehead, "in here."
+“Sometimes,” she said gently, “people get sick.
+Not in here—” she pointed to his chest “—but here.”
+She tapped her forehead.

-"Can they get better?"
+“Can they get better?”

+She glanced toward the window.

-Miriam looked at the window.
-She saw strange lights dancing in the sky.
-Golden dots that moved in patterns that almost looked that almost looked like speech.
+Golden lights drifted across the sky — moving in patterns that looked almost like language.

-"I think so," she said, hoping she was right.
+“I think so,” she whispered, hoping it was true.

-The footsteps outside the door stopped.
+The footsteps stopped.

-"Miriam," called a familiar voice.
-Mrs. Dvořáková, the principal.
-"We know you're in there.
-With the children."
+“Miriam,” called a familiar voice — Principal Dvořáková.
+“We know you’re in there.
+With the children.”

-Miriam told the children to be quiet.
+Miriam motioned for silence.

-"You can't protect them forever," the voice continued.
-"They have to learn.
-We all have to learn what we really are."
+“You can’t protect them forever,” the voice continued.
+“They must learn.
+We all must learn what we really are.”

-A knock on the door.
-Then a scratching sound.
-As if fingernails were scraping over wood.
+A knock at the door.
+Then scratching.
+Fingernails on wood.

-"People are so fragile," whispered the principal.
-"So full of unnecessary emotions.
+“Humans are so fragile,” the principal whispered.
+“So full of useless emotions.
 Love.
 Hope.
 Compassion.
-We can help them let it all go."
+We can help them let go.”

+Miriam held the children close.
+Thirteen small souls.
-Miriam hugged the children closer to her.
-Thirteen little lives entrusted to her.
-Thirteen reasons not to to give up.
+Thirteen reasons not to give up.

-The scratching became louder.
+The scratching grew louder.

-And then, suddenly, it fell silent.
+And then — silence.

-"What...?"
-The principal's voice sounded confused.
-"No. That's not possible."
+“What...?”
+The principal’s voice quivered.
+“No. That’s not possible.”

-Miriam heard quick footsteps.
-Footsteps running away.
+Miriam heard footsteps.
+Retreating.
+Running.

-She crept to the window and looked out.
-The golden lights in the sky had become brighter.
-And all around the schoolyard - the teachers, the staff - stood staring around in confusion, as if they had just woken up from a dream. awakening from a dream.
+She crept to the window.

+The golden lights were brighter now.
+On the schoolyard below, teachers and staff stood blinking, confused — as if waking from a dream.

-"Mrs. Košová?"
-Tomáš tugged at her sleeve.
-"Are the bad teachers good again now?"
+“Miss Košová?”
+Tomáš tugged her sleeve.
+“Are the mean teachers nice again?”

-Miriam watched as Mr. Novák cupped his hands over his face and began to cry.
-How the principal sank to her knees and began to scream.
+She watched as Mr. Novák buried his face in his hands and wept.
+As the principal dropped to her knees and screamed.

-"I think," she said slowly, "someone is helping them."
+“I think,” Miriam said slowly, “someone is helping them.”

 But who?

+And for how long?

-And how long would it take?
+And what would it cost?

-And what was the price they all had to pay?
+The golden lights pulsed once —
+and Miriam knew:

-The golden lights pulsed brightly for once, and Miriam had the feeling that everything was about to change.
+Everything was about to change.

+She just didn’t know…
-She just didn't know whether it was for the better or for the worse.
+whether it was for better — or for worse.

 ---